Biden takes nostalgic journey amid a search for votes

 “Everybody knows who Donald Trump is,” Biden said in Philadelphia, echoing the themes he has emphasized throughout his third run for the White House.
 “He needs to know who we are.
 We choose hope over fear.
 We choose truth over lies.
 And we choose science over fiction.”

+Nodding to the uncertainty about when the winner will be known, Biden left open the possibility that he might have nothing more to say publicly in the evening, even after his campaign promoted a planned address for days.
+“If there’s something to talk about tonight I’ll talk about it.
+If not, I’ll wait until the votes have been counted the next day,” he told reporters later in Delaware.

-Biden carried with him the hopes of millions of Americans who seeking put an end to the chaotic Trump presidency.
+Biden carried with him the hopes of millions of Americans who seek to put an end to the chaotic Trump presidency.
 Once seen as a gaffe-prone and past-his-prime politician whose place in his own rapidly changing party was uncertain, Biden’s brand of moderation and espousal of unity earned him the trust of an anti-Trump coalition that prized electability above all else.
 But in a sharply divided country, he also stood as the source of great disdain for millions of others determined to propel Trump to a second term.

-The most consequential day of Biden’s decades-long political career hit many personal notes.
+The most consequential day of Biden’s decades-long political career hit many personal notes and wound down with him returning home to watch election results with family.
 As the sun rose over Wilmington, Biden attended Mass and visited the cemetery where his first wife and two of his children are buried.
-Then he flew to Scranton where he stopped by the house he lived in as a child.
+Then he flew to Scranton, Pa., where he stopped by the house he lived in as a child.

 “It’s good to be home,” Biden said, greeting a few dozen supporters outside a local carpenters union hall.
 He told them he had won the handful of votes in the famed New Hampshire hamlet of Dixville Notch, where polls open just after midnight.
 “Based on Trump’s notion, I’m going to declare victory tonight,” Biden quipped, drawing laughs from the crowd.